 Q: Is the process noisy?

-A: Yes, the machine makes quite the noise, especially during the preparation phase when all the nail-punching is happening.
+A: Yes, the machine makes quite a lot of noise, especially during the preparation phase.
 However, with the door closed, the noise is not unbearable.

 Q: When should we decorate the room?

 A: It is best to have it decorated before the floor sanding.
 At first, this might seem illogical, but you can be sure that it is a lot easier to remove a little sanding dust from the painted and dry walls than to remove paint from a newly sanded and polished floor.